OwlScoop - Grading the Group: Defense

 Grading the Group: Defense

-For the third straight year, OwlScoop.com is able utilize Pro Football Focus to provide next-level statistical analysis of Temple football games.
-After reviewing Temple's offensive performance agai...
+For the third straight year, OwlScoop.com is able to utilize Pro Football Focus to provide next-level statistical analysis of Temple football games.
+Next up is a review of Temple's 41-29 loss to Me...

 PREMIUM CONTENT